cortexlabs/cortex/docs/deployments/compute.md

 One unit of memory is one byte.
 Memory can be expressed as an integer or by using one of these suffixes: `K`, `M`, `G`, `T` (or their power-of two counterparts: `Ki`, `Mi`, `Gi`, `Ti`).
 For example, the following values represent roughly the same memory: `128974848`, `129e6`, `129M`, `123Mi`.

 ## Inf

-One unit of Inf corresponds to one virtual Inf.
-Every unit represents an Inferentia ASIC with 4 Neuron Cores and 8GB of cache memory attached to it.
+One unit of Inf corresponds to one Inferentia ASIC with 4 NeuronCores and 8GB of cache memory.
 Fractional requests are not allowed.